-28. A statement of the obligations of the offeror and the rights of the shareholders under Rules 15, 16, 17, 19 and 20 of the Takeovers Code.
+- 28. A statement of the obligations of the offeror and the rights of the shareholders under Rules 15, 16, 17, 19 and 20 of the Takeovers Code. - 29.
+The address of the websites on which documents are displayed under Note 1 to Rule 8 of the Takeovers Code.

-SCHEDULE IV

-EXTRACTS FROM PARTS 3 AND 5 AND SCHEDULE 2 OF THE SECURITIES AND FUTURES (FEES) RULES
+SCHEDULE IV EXTRACTS FROM PARTS 3 AND 5 AND SCHEDULE 2 OF THE SECURITIES AND FUTURES (FEES) RULES